 May 30, 2002 Commemoration

-May 30 marks the 22nd anniversary of the formal end of recovery operations at Ground Zero.
-To commemorate this milestone, we will honor the courage and sacrifice of 9/11 rescue, recovery, and relief workers, commemorate those who have died due to 9/11-related illnesses and injuries, and recognize the spirit of survivors and members of the downtown community with a special commemorative ceremony.
-Details on the commemoration ceremony and additional offerings throughout the month of May are included below.
+Each May 30 we mark the anniversary of the formal end of recovery operations at Ground Zero.
+To commemorate this milestone, we honor the courage and sacrifice of 9/11 rescue, recovery, and relief workers, commemorate those who have died due to 9/11-related illnesses and injuries, and recognize the spirit of survivors and members of the downtown community with a special commemorative ceremony and a series of events throughout the month.

 The Rescue and Recovery Effort